-PRIORITY: ECONOMIC D DEVELOPMENT Actions Target date Reporting Officer/Group Progress to date Comment Objective 2.
-Identify and deliver employment la and within the bo orough. a) Allocate and deliver employment land through the JCS and Tewkesbury Borough Plan.
-JCS target date: Winter 2017 Borough plan target date: Winter 2017 Spring/ Summer 2019 Head of Development Services Elaine MacTiernan Lead Member for the Built Environment © Evidence has suggested a need to support delivery of a minimum of 192ha of B class employment land and 39,500 jobs over the plan period to 2031.
+PRIORITY: ECONOMIC D Actions Target date Reporting Officer/Group Progress to date Comment Objective 2.
+Identify and Objective 2.
+Identify and deliver employment land within the borough. a) Allocate and deliver employment land through the JCS and Tewkesbury Borough Plan.
+JCS target date: Winter 2017 Borough plan target date: Winter 2017 Spring/ Summer Head of Development Services Elaine MacTiernan Lead Member for the Built Environment Evidence has suggested a need to support delivery of a minimum of 192ha of B class employment land and 39,500 jobs over the plan period to 2031.
 Main Modifications to the JCS were approved by each council in January/February 2017 and they were subsequently subject to public consultation which closed on 10 April 2017.
 The Inspector held further examination hearing sessions on the main modifications from 11 to 21 July 2017.
 The Inspector's final report was received in October 2017 and will be taken to Tewkesbury Council on 5 December 2017.
 Final adoption is targeted for winter 2017/18.
-The JCS will set out the strategic employment needs and will also note that some of this need is to be met through the delivery of the Borough Plan.
-The Employment Land Review study provides the evidence about the potential for new and existing employment sites to meet this need.
-As part of the development of the next stage of the Borough Plan the potential employment sites are now being assessed to see if they would make sustainable allocations.
+2019 8 As part of the development of the next stage of the Borough Plan the potential employment sites are now being assessed to see if they would make sustainable allocations.
 Much of this work has already been undertaken by officers, but further evidence base studies (Green Belt, flood risk, landscape) have been commissioned to provide further information to develop a set of preferred options.
 It is anticipated that Council approval for the Preferred Options Borough Plan will take place in January 2018 before going out to public consultation in February 2018.

-PI RIORITY: ECONOMIC D DEVELOPMENT A ctions Target date Reporting Officer/Group Progress to date Comment 0 bjective 3.
-Maximise th e growth potential of the M5 junctions within the bore ough. a) Produce a vision for the J9 area. ☺ Thinking Places and BDP have been commissioned and have been looking at a vision for the area and an early concept masterplan for potential delivery of development in the area.
-The Thinking Place vision will launch in the new year. b) Work with our partners, including the JCS partners and the LEP, to promote the M5 Growth Zone.
-Target date: Ongoing as part of County Strategic Economic Plan (ends 2022) Head of Development Services Rob Bird Lead Member for Economic Development/ Promotion ☺ Thinking Places has completed its consultation and work in regard to creating a vision for J9 and the wider area.
+PRIORITY: ECONOMIC PRIORITY: ECONOMIC DEVELOPMENT Actions Target date Reporting Officer/Group Progress to date Comment Objective 3.
+Maximise th Objective 3.
+Maximise the growth potential of the M5 junctions within the borough. a) Produce a vision for the J9 area.
+Target date: March 2017 March 2018 Head of Development Services ٢ Thinking Places and BDP have been commissioned and have been looking at a vision for the area and an early concept masterplan for potential delivery of development in the area.
+The Thinking Place vision Rob Bird Lead Member for Economic Development/ Promotion will launch in the new year. b) Work with our partners, including the JCS partners and the LEP, to promote the M5 Growth Zone.
+Target date: Ongoing as part of County Strategic Economic Plan (ends 2022) Head of Development Services Rob Bird Lead Member for Economic Development/ Promotion © Thinking Places has completed its consultation and work in regard to creating a vision for J9 and the wider area.
 BDP have begun its work in relation to the masterplan concept. c) Work with partners to build a case for an all-ways M5 junction 10.
-Target date: 2021 (approved business case) Head of Development Services Rob Bird Lead Member for Economic Development/ Promotion © Conversations have been initiated with County Highways and other partners, and a bid for Forward Funding from the Housing Infrastructure Fund was submitted in September for funding to create an all ways M5 junction 10 with associated improvements.
+Target date: 2021 (approved business case) Head of Development Services Rob Bird Lead Member for Economic Development/ Promotion Û Conversations have been initiated with County Highways and other partners, and a bid for Forward Funding from the Housing Infrastructure Fund was submitted in September for funding to create an all ways M5 junction 10 with associated improvements.
 At the time of writing we are awaiting feedback as to whether the bid has been successful or not.